greenbone/docs/src/glossary.rst

     checks have been implemented in nasl scripts and each nasl script ran in an own openvas-scanner process.
 With notus-scanner, checks are run in one go per host.

+  Feed
+    The feed is a set of different files continuously delivered via :command:`rsync` and updated on a daily basis.
+It contains :term:`CPE`, :term:`CVE`, :term:`VT`, CERT, Port List, Report Format and Scan Config information.
+The feed is available in a :term:`Commercial<Greenbone Enterprise Feed>` and :term:`Community<Greenbone Community Feed>` edition.